cycloptux/GiselleBot-Documentation/docs/source/privacy.rst

 **In Short:** We may transfer, store, and process your information in countries other than your own.

-Our infrastructure is located in the United States.
-If you are accessing our Services from outside the United States, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may share your personal information, and in other countries.
+Our infrastructure is located in Canada.
+If you are accessing our Services from outside Canada, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may share your personal information, and in other countries.

 How Long Do We Keep Your Information?